Enrico Mentana: Foundation of late-night talk show Matrix

 At the end of December 2004, he hosted a special dedicated to the tragedy of the 2004 Indian Ocean tsunami.
-In 2005, following the death of the florentine writer Oriana Fallaci, he proposed to establish a foundation that would collect all her writings and dedicated her a television reportage.
+In 2005, following the death of the Florentine writer Oriana Fallaci, he proposed to establish a foundation that would collect all her writings and dedicate her a television reportage.

-On 5 September 2005, ten months after leaving TG5, Mentana debuted with Canale 5's new information program, Matrix, which he conceived and conducted three times a week in the late-night in direct competition with Bruno Vespa's Porta a Porta.
+On 5 September 2005, ten months after leaving TG5, Mentana debuted with Canale 5's new information programme, Matrix, which he conceived and conducted three times a week in the late-night in direct competition with Bruno Vespa's Porta a Porta.
 He commented: "In November I left TG5, and I was not consenting.
 I said it loud and clear.
 But martial law is not in force at Mediaset.
-I had a clarification with Confalonieri: he is the president, I am an employee".
+I had a clarification with Confalonieri: he is the president, I am an employee."

 In the academic year 2006–2007, he was a professor of Master in journalism at the University of Milan.
-In occasion of the 2008 Italian general election, he interviewed the candidates for prime minister Walter Veltroni and Silvio Berlusconi in a prime-time edition of Matrix.
+On the occasion of the 2008 Italian general election, he interviewed the candidates for prime minister Walter Veltroni and Silvio Berlusconi in a prime-time edition of Matrix.

-TG LA7
+TG La7

 After his experience at TG5, he moved to TG La7, the newscast hosted on the privately owned channel La7.
-He became its director in 2010.
+He became its director in July 2010.